 The Consequences of Being Under Insured

-Disability Insurance can help create financial security for your employees and their families.
+Disability Insurance can help create financial security with the perks of achieving refurbished second-hand mobility scooters for your employees and their families.
 It can be used to:

 Pay monthly expenses

 Ensure your family has the resources to maintain a comfortable standard of living

 Buy means of transport like disability scooters from scooter sleuth